 American sign language (ASL) interpreters may be requested for any Museum program.
-At least two weeks advance notice is required.
+Please provide at least two weeks advance notice.
 To request ASL interpretation, please email the Museum at firstname.lastname@example.org.

-Many Museum galleries have benches.
-Free gallery stools are also available and are provided on a first-come, first-served basis.
-Please request one of these lightweight, folding seats at the reception desk in the entrance lobby and return them to the same desk at the end of your visit.
+The Museum also offers bench seating on each floor and chairs or stools on request.
+Please request one of these lightweight, folding seats at the visitor services desk in the entrance lobby and return them to the same desk at the end of your visit.